LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 saveRDS(Mon,'../Mon.rds')
 saveRDS(OtherCell,'../OtherCell.rds')
 ```
+For user convenience, we have provided the processed scRNA-seq data of monocytes in the following [link](https://github.com/LeonSong1995/MeDuSA).

 ### 4. Infer the cell-state trajectory
 In this tutorial analysis, we will use [Slingshot](https://bioconductor.org/packages/devel/bioc/vignettes/slingshot/inst/doc/vignette.html) to infer the development trajectory of monocytes.

 ```R
 library(Seurat)